 View current status of an exploration licence application and track progress through to application outcome

-The Application Status widget in the South Australian Resources Information Gateway (SARIG) tracks the progress of an exploration licence application from when it was received and validated by the Department of State Development (DSD) through to the application outcome.
+The Application Status widget in SARIG (the South Australian Resources Information Gateway) allows users to view the current status of an application lodgement and track its progress from when it was received and validated by the Department through to the application outcome.

 Information about the status of the exploration licence application includes:

 - when the application was received and determined to be valid in accordance with the Mining Act

 - the Government of South Australia Mineral Resources Division's technical assessment of valid applications, including consultations with other Government Agencies, and formulation of licence conditions

 - the Government of South Australia Mineral Tenements preparation of a Letter of Offer, including approval from the Minister's delegate